Sieboldianus/lbsnstructure/docs/security-anonymization.md

 # User Privacy & Anonymization

-While complete anonymization will result in data that is difficult to use, there are a number of techniques that ensure user privacy and still allow researchers to analyize data.
+While complete anonymization will result in data that is difficult to use, there are a number of techniques that ensure user privacy and still allow researchers to analyze data.
 Firstly, there are two options available for anonymizing personal user information, `encrypt` and `digest`.

 ## Encrypt Function